 How GST would impact small businesses?

 GST would impact small businesses positively in followings ways:

 - The present threshold described in various state VAT acts differs from state to state.
-In present tax structure Rs.5 lakh is the threshold for a majority of bigger states.
+In the present tax structure, Rs.5 lakh is the threshold for a majority of bigger states.
 But after the implementation of GST a threshold of gross annual turnover of around Rs.10 lakh for all goods and services, for all state and union territories may be adopted.

-- GST has a interesting concept of charge on the value added at each stage of sale/purchase in the supply chain.
-For example let’s take GST rate to be 10%.
+- GST has an interesting concept of charge on the value added at each stage of sale/purchase in the supply chain.
+For example, let’s take GST rate to be 10%.
 Let’s say a manufacturer spends around Rs.10 for raw materials and sells it at Rs.20.
 The profit margin is Rs.
-10. So the GST payable by him will be Re1, according to the 10% rule, whereas according to earlier system he would have to pay Rs.
+10. So the GST payable by him will be Re1, according to the 10% rule, whereas according to the earlier system he would have to pay Rs.
 2. So this will give the manufacturer a tax credit of 1 rupee.

 For more information on GST, please refer to http://www.cbec.gov.in/htdocs-cbec/gst website.